• Art magazine

 Creative approach

-The tools in Lightroom, Photoshop and other applications can add both subtle and dramatic changes.
+The tools in Lightroom, Photoshop, and other applications can add both subtle and dramatic changes.

-Pre-settings (so-called presets), plug-ins, smart actions and filters that work directly with our post-processing tools offer impressive changes and effects with just a few clicks.
+Presets, plug-ins, smart actions and filters that work directly with our post-processing tools offer impressive changes and effects with just a few clicks.

-12. Not only with a blue sky
+12. Not only when the sky is blue

-Landscape photos - often a cloudy sky produces the most exciting pictures
+Landscape photos - Often, a cloudy sky produces the most exciting pictures

-photo of Tom Gainor @its_tgain, via unsplash
+Photo by Tom Gainor @its_tgain, via Unsplash

 13. Patience pays off

-Search for unique places and perspectives
+Seek out unique places and perspectives.

 Photo by Carlos Carvallo, via Unsplash